hzkonor/bubble-template/main.typ

 + works with
 + numbered lists!

-This is an highlight.
-That can be set in the `template.typ` file.

-The package #link("https://github.com/jneug/typst-codelst")[codelst] is used by default, and you can add some more of your liking if you want.

 == Customized items

-The Table of Contents title can be modified with the `toc_title`property.

 Figures are customized but this is settable in the template file.
 You can of course reference them @ref.